These tests are administered once every semester. There are no make-up tests given.

 Japanese — *Pre-registration required.

-The next date for the Japanese Proficiency Test is at 2:00 pm (Pacific Time) on Friday, January 15, 2021.
-This year, you will take the test online, and then, there will be a short oral component.
-If you wish to take the Japanese Proficiency Test on that day, please notify Yasuko Konno Baker as soon as you can.
+The next date for the Japanese Proficiency Test is at 2:00 pm (Pacific Time) on Monday, August 23, 2021 You will take the test in the computer lab (B-21) in the Dwinelle Hall.
+If you wish to take the Japanese Proficiency Test on that day, please notify Konno-sensei (firstname.lastname@example.org) as soon as you can.
+Even if you have already e-mailed her about this, please email her again between Friday, August 13 and Friday August 19, 2021.

 - The Proficiency Exam is scheduled twice a year.
 Please verify the schedule before you come.